Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

-Let $M$ be a nondeterministic Turing machine, and $w$ be an input.
-Then $M(w)$ represents that $M$ is on input $w$.
+Let $M$ be a nondeterministic Turing machine and let $w$ be an input.
+Then we write $M(w)$ to denote the computation of $M$ is on input $w$.

-A nondeterministic Turing machine $M$ works in time $t(n)$ (or of time complexity $t(n)$) if, for any input $w\in I^*$, where $I$ is the input alphabet of $M$, $M(w)$ will halt within $t(|w|)$ steps.
+A nondeterministic Turing machine $M$ works in time $t(n)$ (or is of time complexity $t(n)$) if, for any input $w\in I^*$ (where $I$ is the input alphabet of $M$), the computation $M(w)$ halts within $t(|w|)$ steps.

-Now, it is time for us to introduce the concept of a polynomial-time nondeterministic Turing machine as follows:
+We now introduce the notion of a polynomial-time nondeterministic Turing machine.

-\begin{definition}[cf. polynomial-time deterministic Turing machines in \cite{Coo00}] Formally, a polynomial-time nondeterministic Turing machine is a nondeterministic Turing machine such that there exists $k\in\mathbb{N}_1$, for all input $w$ of length $|w|$ where $|w|\in\mathbb{N}$, $M(w)$ will halt within $t(|w|)=|w|^k+k$ steps.
-The language accepted by polynomial-time nondeterministic Turing machine $M$ is denoted by $L(M)$. \end{definition}
+\begin{definition}[cf. polynomial-time deterministic Turing machines in \cite{Coo00}] Formally, a polynomial-time nondeterministic Turing machine is a nondeterministic Turing machine $M$ for which there exists a $k\in\mathbb{N}_1$ such that, for all input $w$ of length $|w|\in\mathbb{N}$, the computation $M(w)$ halts within $t(|w|)=|w|^k+k$ steps.
+The language accepted by such a machine $M$ is denoted by $L(M)$. \end{definition}

-By default, a word $w$ is accepted by a polynomial-time (say, $t(n)$ time-bounded) nondeterministic Turing machine $M$ if there exists at least one computation path $\gamma$ putting the machine into an accepting state (i.e., stopping in the ``accepting" state) on input $w$ (in such a situation, we say $M$ accepts $w$).
-Specifically, if $M$ accepts the language $L(M)$, then $w\in L(M)$ if and only if $M$ accepts $w$.
-In other words, there exists at least one accepting path for $M$ on input $w$.
-This is the ``there exists at least one accepting path" condition for nondeterministic Turing machines, based on which the complexity class ${\rm NTIME}[t(n)]$ is defined:
+By default, a word $w$ is accepted by a polynomial-time (say, $t(n)$ time-bounded) nondeterministic Turing machine $M$ if there exists at least one computation path $\gamma$ that leads the machine into an accepting state (i.e., stopping in the ``accepting" state) on input $w$ (in this case we say $M$ accepts $w$).
+Thus, if $M$ accepts the language $L(M)$, then $w\in L(M)$ if and only if $M$ accepts $w$; that is, there exists at least one accepting path of $M$ on input $w$.
+This is the ``there exists at least one accepting path" condition for nondeterministic Turing machines, on the basis of which the complexity class ${\rm NTIME}[t(n)]$ is defined:

-\begin{definition}[``there exists at least one accepting path" condition] The set of languages decided by nondeterministic Turing machines within time $t(n)$ by the condition of ``there exists at least one accepting path" is denoted by ${\rm NTIME}[t(n)]$.
+\begin{definition}[``there exists at least one accepting path" condition] The set of languages decided by nondeterministic Turing machines within time $t(n)$ under the ``there exists at least one accepting path" condition is denoted by ${\rm NTIME}[t(n)]$.
 Under this condition, a $t(n)$ time-bounded nondeterministic Turing machine accepts a string $w$ if and only if there exists at least one accepting path on input $w$.
 Thus, \end{definition}